pensoft/OpenBiodiv/Ontology/RDF_Guide.md

 @
 ```

+TODO: As an aside, I'll send you the current ASP nomenclature manuscript galley proof. (and code..)
+Nico

 **Rule 5 for Names:** *If a TNU points to two different names with `dwciri:scientificName`, then
 they are the same:*